AndreasChristianson/aoc-2023/README.md

 ## outlawed

-These have proving trying in the past.
+These have proved trying in the past.

 - elixir
 - swift/objective-c